 - 30 drops essential oil

+Another blend I love to use from Spark Naturals is Shield.
+It is the equivalent of YL’s Thieves.
 I use 30-40 drops of Shield during winter months but prefer lavender in the spring and summer.
 I love adding citrus essential oils but now that my cats are 100% indoors, citrus oils and melaleuca are not a good idea (certain essential oils are poison to cats).
 I use this spray anywhere and everywhere.
 I freshen up upholstery, spray over comforters and sheets, spray over clothes that smell stale and of course we have a bottle in each bathroom.

 - 1 cup distilled water